IreneTallini/generative-playground/README.md

 # Generative Playground

+The original idea of this code was to test if gradient ascent on the logits function of a classifier is a good generative model (spoiler, in the simple implementation here it isn't).
+The code also contains a simple score matching implementation from scratches (the original idea was to use it as a baseline) and can be useful to someone.

-This repository contains code for comparing two generation options on the Moons dataset,
+This repository contains code for comparing two generation options on the scikit-learn Moons dataset:
-1) score matching, implemented from scratches following https://arxiv.org/abs/2206.00364 (Elucidating the Design Space of Diffusion-Based Generative Models).
+1) score matching, implemented from scratches following [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364).
 2) gradient ascent on the logits of a simple binary classifier, where points in the Moons dataset are labeled 1 and outside 0.
-Note that this is just a proof of concept (namely of whether 2) works or not), parameters need to be tuned for optimal performance of the score model.
+It doesn't work.

 ## Installation